 “Care and diligence are to be used, and pains taken, to instruct children, as soon as they are capable, in the knowledge of God, and of his commandments; that they are to love him, fear him, serve, and worship him; this is to bring them up in the nurture and admonition of the Lord,”

 Though my children are young I cannot be lax about teaching them God’s commands and leading them to the knowledge of our Lord and Savior.
-I must instill a desire to love, fear, serve, and worship our Lord now so that it is ingrained in their very being.
+I must instill a desire to love, fear, serve, and worship our Lord now.

 Do you feel like your children are too young to understand and learn God’s commands?
 Are you guilty of thinking it will be easier to teach them when they are older?